A chatbot named Riley will train volunteers to respond to LGBTQ youth in crisis

 It’s designed to accommodate many different conversational inputs from trainees, who may not yet be experienced with correct crisis management techniques.
 The Trevor Project’s method is to ask open-ended questions, then deal with the person’s feelings and validate their experiences.
 In debrief sessions, human staff members will go through the transcripts and assess how well the trainees responded, which will guide where they can improve.

 Overall, training totals about 40 hours and includes learning about gender and sexuality issues, crises such as bullying and self-harm, clinical suicide risk assessments, and communication techniques.
-The Riley role-plays are only the first of many they do, and while the others take place with staff for now, Trevor is working on developing new bots to simulate these different characters, with distinct issues and backgrounds.
+The Riley role-plays are only the first of many they do, and while the others take place with staff for now, Trevor is working on developing new bots to simulate some different characters, with distinct issues and backgrounds, that could also form part of the training.

 Counselors are trained to deal with a varied range of issues.
 Some young people message when they are seriously thinking of killing themselves.
 Others call when they’re facing violence, or struggling to come out to parents.
 Some are simply having a bad day.
 “No crisis is too large or too small,” Fichter says.
 He says the aim is for the counselor intervention to be a way for individuals to gain “more autonomy and control over their experiences.”